On my development machine I’ve always used the good old

 Mostly because of these reasons:

-- A new entry is required for every domain you need, and
+- a new entry is required for every domain you need

 There’s a well-known tool to help us improve host name management: dnsmasq.
-Dnsmasq is a lightweight DNS forwarder that’s easy to install and configure, so let’s dive right in!
+Dnsmasq is a lightweight DNS forwarder that’s easy to install and configure.

 - Install dnsmasq